johnsondnz/hugo-blog/content/posts/switching-etherchannel.md

 * __Off__: Port is not in a bundle.

 ## Gotchas
-* Ports in a bundle must agree on sped and duplex.
+* Ports in a bundle must agree on speed and duplex.
-* Physical and Port-Channel interfaces must have the same native vlan.
+* Physical and Port-Channel ports must have the same native vlan.
-* Physical and Port-Channel interfaces must have the same vlan list.
+* Physical and Port-Channel ports must have the same vlan list.
+* Physical and Port-Channel ports must agree on interface-mode, i.e. access or trunk.
 * Port-Secuirty enabled ports cannot be entered into a etherchannel bundle.
 * Ports can be up and not bundled, meaning STP sees the physical ports not the logical ports.
 * Each end of a etherchannel pair needs to run the same protocol.
 Modes can differ within that protocol.